mitchellostrow/mitchellostrow.github.io/_pages/about.md

 I seek to bridge the gaps between nervous systems and deep learning by developing a quantitative understanding of how + what the brain computes.
 I design and use methods from statistics, dynamical systems theory, and representation learning to analyze the computations performed by both biological and artificial neural networks.
 When used as a scientific model, deep neural networks can be used to study brain function in ways beyond contemporary experimental techniques.
 Through these approaches, I want to design brain-inspired artificial intelligence systems, build brain-machine interfaces, and identify the etiology of psychiatric disorders.
 I've worked in medicine (as an EMT), experimental neuroscience, computational neuroscience, and artificial intelligence (in industry).

+I also work as a freelance editor, especially for college admission essays and graduate school statements of purpose, but I can edit both technical and non-technical pieces more generally.
+Feel free to reach out to me at \[last-name\] (at) mit.edu if you're interested.

 I'm fortunate to have been supported at MIT by the Computationally-Enabled Integrative Neuroscience Fellowship and the Praecis Presidential Fellowship.
 I'm currently supported by the NSF GRFP.
 <!-- I primarily use Python and its data science / ML ecosystem nowadays, but worked extensively with R in undergraduate.
 I also use Matlab and Julia, on occasion. -->